I am not one to spend much time on my soapbox, I figure it is up to each of us to collect information and make the best decisions possible.

 Here is where I step up on my soapbox and tell you that if you only do one thing this year to change the way you eat, I believe it should be to grind your own hamburger.

 In 2008, 143,000,000 (One Hundred and Forty-Three MILLION) pounds of hamburger was recalled (article here).
 In September of 2009, almost 23,000 pounds of ground beef was recalled here.
 On October 31, 2009, the CDC said there were ONLY 26 people sick enough to talk about in 11 states due to suspected contamination with E. coli O157:H7 - this resulted in the recall of 500,000 pounds of ground beef.
+And just one of the more recent examples - 432 TONS of ground beef was recalled in January 2010 due to the same E.coli contamination from a plant in California.
+This was all information gained in my very clumsy internet search that lasted all of 3 minutes to find - I could not make myself search deeper or I would never be able to eat again.

 In my first effort, I went to the grocery store and stood there eyeing the beef case.
 I don't buy much meat to begin with, so I'm really pretty clueless in this department.
 I did remember that one of the ways I had seen ground beef described was "ground chuck", so I started looking for packages with the word "chuck" on them.